Interferometric measurement of interhyperfine scattering lengths in $^{87}$Rb: Measurement of inter-hyperfine interaction parameters

 We now describe our strategies for measuring $g_1^{(12)}$ and $g_2^{(12)}$, the inter-hyperfine interaction parameters that appear in \cref{eq:E12}.
 First, we note that $g_2^{(12)} \overline{P_1^{(12)}}$, which in general is quite complicated, greatly simplifies in the case of stretched spin states in the $f=2$ manifold, for which all $\xi_m^{(2)}$ elements are zero except for either $\xi_{-2}^{(2)}$ or $\xi_{2}^{(2)}$.
 For these states $g_2^{(12)} \overline{P_1^{(12)}}$ reduces to a single term, which describes an effective LZS plus an effective QZS acting upon the $f=1$ manifold.
 As already seen in \cref{fig:trapFreq}, the QZS causes oscillations of $F_{\perp}^{(1)}$.
 Because the QZS-ferromagnetic competition is the only source of such oscillations, this provides an unambiguous signal by which to measure $g_2^{(12)}$.

-To measure $g_1^{(12)}$, we note that $g_1^{(12)} F_z^{(1)}F_z^{(2)}$ describes an effective LZS of the $f=1$ levels, with a strength proportional to $F_z^{(2)}$, the $f=2$ magnetization along the B-field.
+To measure $g_1^{(12)}$, we note that $g_1^{(12)} F_z^{(1)}F_z^{(2)}$ describes an effective LZS of the $f=1$ levels, with a strength proportional to $F_z^{(2)}$, the $f=2$ magnetization along the $\mathbf{B}$-field.
 The $f=1$ magnetization similarly produces a LZS in the $f=2$ manifold.
-The resulting modification of the Larmor frequency of the order of \SI{1}{\hertz}, a tiny fraction of the $|p^{(f)}/h|\approx \SI{84}{\kilo \hertz}$ LZS due to the external magnetic field $B=\SI{119.6}{\milli\gauss}$.
-To accurately resolve this shift and decouple the measurements from external magnetic field noise, we operate our spinor BEC as a co-magnetometer.
+The resulting modification of the Larmor frequency is of the order of \SI{1}{\hertz}, a tiny fraction of the $|p^{(f)}/h|\approx \SI{84}{\kilo \hertz}$ LZS due to the external magnetic field $B=\SI{119.6}{\milli\gauss}$.
+To accurately resolve this shift and decouple the measurements from external magnetic field noise, we operate our SBEC as a comagnetometer.
 This technique, in which a signal is simultaneously acquired from distinct but co-located sensors, can efficiently reject magnetic field noise while retaining sensitivity to other effects.
-In hot vapors, co-magnetometer techniques have been used for sensing rotation \cite{05Romalis,18Romalis} and searches for physics beyond the standard model \cite{SmiciklasPRL2011}.
+In hot vapors, comagnetometer techniques have been used for sensing rotation \cite{05Romalis,18Romalis} and searches for physics beyond the standard model \cite{SmiciklasPRL2011}.

 Here, the two sensors are the $f=1$ and $f=2$ manifolds of the SBEC.
 Their precession angles $\theta\supf$ have opposite dependences on $\pmin$, and the summed precession angle $\theta\suponetwo \equiv \theta\supone + \theta\suptwo$ is sensitive to $g_1^{(12)}$ with vanishing $\pmin$ contribution.
 We note that in the SMA the magnetic dipole-dipole interaction produces a field within the condensate that is equally experienced by the $f=1$ and $f=2$ manifolds, and thus with no effect on $\theta\suponetwo$.